 Results for multiple participants can be downloaded in a single file by selecting the desired results using their checkboxes and clicking Download selected results...

-Excel - "long" format, e.g. for R (.xlsx): one trial per row, suitable for import into R or spreadsheet.
+Excel - "long" format, e.g. for R (.xlsx): one trial per row, suitable for import into R, SPSS, Matlab.

-Excel - "wide" format, e.g. for SPSS (.xlsx):one participant per row, suitable for import into SPSS.
+CSV - "wide" format, e.g. for SPSS (.csv):one participant per row, suitable for import into SPSS.

 EDN (Extensible Data Notation): suitable for most programming languages (advanced).
 View EDN fomat specification.